Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Results and Discussion

 \subsection{Suppressed water dynamics by rubber confinement}

 Building on the observation of enhanced structural disorder at the ice--rubber interface, we use dynamical properties to clarify whether the premelting layers behave as mobile liquid.
-Given that the relaxation times of the first and second layers are on the order of several tens of picoseconds~\cite{pfalzgraff2011comparative, yasuda2024layer}, we treated these two layers as a single region and computed the MSD of molecules within the combined region.
+MSD was computed for water molecules that remained in Layer 1 at the ice--vapor and at ice--rubber interfaces.
 For the rubber interface, MSD increased significantly between 264 and 269~K (Fig.~\ref{fig:fig3}A).
-The scaling exponent, $\alpha$ ($\rm{MSD} \propto t^{\alpha}$), ranged in 0.85--0.89 for the vapor interface, and 0.77--0.87 for the rubber interface (Tab.~S1), indicating the glassy behavior of the premelting layers \cite{kling2018structure}.
-The ice--rubber interface showed a lower $\alpha$ value compared to the ice--vapor interface, suggesting that the presence of rubber molecules enhances the confinement of water molecules within the premelting layers.
+The scaling exponent of MSD, $\alpha$ ($\rm{MSD} \propto t^{\alpha}$), is 1 for Brownian motion, and if the exponent is lower than 1, the dynamics are subdiffusive, which is typically observed in glassy or viscoelastic materials and crowding environments~\cite{kling2018structure}.
+The scaling exponent ranged in 0.92--0.96 for the vapor interface, and 0.77--0.85 for the rubber interface (Tab.~S1), indicating the glassy behavior of the premelting layers \cite{kling2018structure}.
+The ice--rubber interface showed a lower $\alpha$ value compared to the ice--vapor interface, suggesting that the presence of rubber molecules enhanced the confinement of water molecules within the premelting layers.

-To further clarify the temperature dependence of interfacial dynamics, we computed the diffusion coefficients for the ice--vapor and ice--rubber interfaces.
-As shown in Fig.~\ref{fig:fig3}B, the diffusion coefficient at the ice--vapor interface increases linearly with temperature, whereas the ice--rubber interface exhibits a change in the slope between 264 and 267~K. These results highlights distinct differences in both diffusivity and temperature dependence between the two interfaces.
+To further clarify the temperature dependence of interfacial dynamics, we computed the parallel diffusion coefficients for the ice--vapor and ice--rubber interfaces.
+As shown in Fig.~\ref{fig:fig3}B, the parallel diffusion coefficient at the ice--vapor interface increased linearly with temperature, whereas the ice--rubber interface exhibited a change in the slope between 264 and 267~K. These results highlight distinct differences in both diffusivity and temperature dependence between the two interfaces.
+Furthermore, our results demonstrate higher the parallel diffusion coefficients at the ice--vapor interface than the diffusion coefficient of bulk liquid, consistent with previous studies~\cite{kling2018structure, louden2018ice}, whereas the rubber interface exhibited suppressed dynamics (Fig.~\ref{fig:fig3}B).
+In contrast, a previous study reported enhanced dynamics at smooth hydrophobic interfaces~\cite{baran2022ice}.
+The suppressed dynamics in our atomistic rubber interfaces showed suggests that the structural roughness of the interface induced confinement effects.

+We compared the parallel diffusion coefficients at the rubber interface for (1) Layer 1 alone and (2) the combined Layers 1 and 2.
+At most temperatures, Layer 1 alone showed higher diffusion coefficients than the combined Layers 1 and 2.
+However, at 269 K, the combined Layers 1 and 2 showed a higher diffusion coefficient.
+We interpret this as the result of polymer-induced confinement within Layer 1, while Layer 2 provides a partially melted ice structure that facilitates water diffusion (Fig.~\ref{fig:MSD_combined_layer1_2}).